tel: +48 888 99 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Health risk to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
-It's also worth noting that tiny parts of these devices can complicate diagnosis when they are in the body.
+• Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of child safety.
+It's also worth noting that small elements of these devices are able to be problematic in medical diagnosis in case of swallowing.

 Exercise Caution with Neodymium Magnets